Ruth Cracknell

-Ruth Winifred Cracknell AM (6 July 1925 – 13 May 2002) was an Australian character and comic actress, comedienne and author, her career encompassing all genres including radio, theatre, television and film.
+Ruth Winifred Cracknell AM (6 July 1925 – 13 May 2002) was an Australian character and comic actress, comedian and author.
+Her career encompassed all genres, including radio, theatre, television, and film.
 She appeared in many dramatic as well as comedy roles throughout a career spanning some 56 years.
-In theatre she was well known for her Shakespeare roles.
+In theatre she was well known for her Shakespearean roles.

-Early life
+Early life and education

-Cracknell was born in 1925 in Maitland, New South Wales to Charles and Winifred Cracknell.
+Ruth Winifred Cracknell was born on 6 July 1925 in Maitland, New South Wales to Charles Cracknell and Winifred Goddard (nee Watts).
 When she was four years old, the family moved to Sydney.
-She was educated at North Sydney Girls High School and, after graduating, worked at the Ku-ring-gai Council as a clerk.
-At 17 she was taken to the theatre by a friend.
-She immediately wanted to become an actress and joined the Modern Theatre Players drama school.
+She was educated at North Sydney Girls High School and, after graduating, worked at the Ku-ring-gai Council as a stenographer.

+In 1943 she joined the Modern Theatre Players drama school, run by Edna Spilsbury.
+She resigned from the council in 1945 to become a professional actress.

 Career

 Radio and theatre

-Cracknell's first acting jobs were in radio.
+Cracknell's first acting jobs were in radio, starting at AWA recording studios in 1945.
 By 1946, she was performing five episodes of radio plays a week.
 She also performed on stage with the Sydney-based companies the Independent Theatre and the Mercury Theatre.
 In 1948, she joined the John Alden Company and had roles in King Lear, Measure for Measure and The Tempest.

 In 1952, at the age of 27, she left Australia to work in London for two years.